 In order to get a detailed understanding of the design of the product, I conducted a UX audit.
 Right off the bat I noticed that the design language used for the notebook did not match the visual language that the team used.
 Further analysis of the features indicated various potential usability issues that I noted.
 Though I saw these areas for improvement, I also noticed that the notebooks also had some strengths that I could build upon.

 As I dove deeper into the project, I collaborated with our research team to conduct a baseline usability study.
-Our findings showed that there were usability issues related to core experiences, such as content editing and running code cells.
+Our findings showed that there were usability issues related to core experiences, such as editing content, running code, and the amount of space present.

 After collecting all the data, I brainstormed potential solutions that could solve the identified pain points and improve the usability of the notebooks.
 My lo-fi prototypes were used for gathering feedback and aligning with stakeholders.
 During the process, we ended up going back and forth and iterated several times as we considered various constraints and options.

 As our discussions continued and we started to work through details, we converged towards a more polished design prototype.

 We made several improvements to the usability of our text cells.
 For example, we introdcued a rich text editor, which enabled customers to no longer need to use markdown for formatting.
 We paired the new editor with a toolbar, which allowed for even greater ease of use.
 We also introducted a new cell toolbar, which helped with accessibility and discoverability of features.